MerginMaps/docs/src/manage/webmaps-applications/index.md

 Webmap applications is in experimental phase and its availability and functionality might change in the future.
 We are actively working on making these features easier to use.
 :::

-Webmaps behavior can be customized to your organisation specific needs via `map-script.js` file to build a webmap application.
+Webmap behaviour can be customised to your organisation's specific needs via a `map-script.js` file to build a webmap application.
 This is a javascript file that runs with your map and lets you add custom controls and behaviour on top of the built-in OpenLayers map.
 The script runs in both the project map view and in shared/embedded public maps.

 It has reference to the map itself, API and other components to allow further customization, including WMS and WFS OGC API (read-only).